troglobit/libuev/README.md

 bugs in event driven applications are due to sockets and files being opened in blocking mode.
 Be careful out there!

+**Note 2:** When closing a descriptor or socket, make sure to first stop your watcher, if possible.
+This will help prevent any nasty side effects on your program.

-**Note 2:** As mentioned above, a certain amount of care is needed when dealing with signalfd.
+**Note 3:** As mentioned above, a certain amount of care is needed when dealing with signalfd.
 This means that if your application, for instance, uses `system()` you must redesign that to use `fork()`, and then in the child, unblock all signals blocked by your parent process,